Fathom

 What it does

 Fathom pulls applicants from Airtable into a managed queue, aggregates publicly available signals (LinkedIn, Crunchbase, news, pitch materials), and scores each founder against a structured rubric using an LLM evaluation pipeline.
-Scores are calibrated across dimensions — founder-market fit, technical depth, prior execution, and domain insight.
+Scores are calibrated across four dimensions: founder-market fit, technical depth, prior execution, and domain insight.

 Scoring pipeline